-Rather than hopping around news conferences, he pursues access to real lives and moments of those affected by the crisis.
-He strives to always dive deeper into stories to make emotionally potent images that stay with readers and expose issues happening right in their backyard compassionately.
+He pursues access to real lives and moments, striving to always dive deeper into stories to make emotionally potent images that stay with readers and expose issues happening right in their backyard compassionately.